“This Is What We Call Correctional Rehabilitation”: Ex-Convict Opens Up About Life After Prison

 Life lessons after prison journey

 Her story quickly spread across social media, inspiring thousands who related to her words of strength.
-Many praised her bravery in speaking openly about her journey and breaking the stigma attached to former inmates.
+Many praised her bravery in speaking openly about her journey and in breaking the stigma associated with former inmates.
 The post gathered widespread engagement, becoming a symbol of hope and second chances.

 Mzansi reacted with admiration and empathy.
 Many said that Lerato’s honesty encouraged them to believe in new beginnings and approach others with compassion.
 Her story reminded people that change takes courage and that life after hardship can still be beautiful.